bitextor/bitextor/docs/README.md

 If you are using an apt-like package manager you can run the following command line to install all these dependencies:

-`sudo apt install cmake automake pkg-config python3 python3-venv python3-pip libboost-all-dev openjdk-8-jdk liblzma-dev time poppler-utils`
+`sudo apt install cmake automake pkg-config python3 python3-venv python3-pip libboost-all-dev openjdk-8-jdk liblzma-dev time poppler-utils curl`

 Furthermore, most of the scripts in bitextor are written in Python 3.
 Because of this, it is necessary to install Python >= 3.
 All the tools explained above are available from the repositories of most Unix-like operating systems.